doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 `IP:port/$lib/renderer/?w=WebFormName`

-## Exposed and unexposed data sources
+## Exposed and non-exposed data sources

 The renderer engine applies the REST resource restrictions defined in your 4D project's database.
 This means that only exposed data sources are rendered in the browser.